AdobeDocs/experience-manager-learn.en/help/forms/ic-print-channel-tutorial/partten.md

 To generate print channel document using the watched folder mechanism, please follow the steps below:

 * [Create a service user named data as mentioned in this document](/help/forms/adaptive-forms/service-user-tutorial-develop.md)
 * Make sure this system user has read permissions on the following node.
-To give the permissions [login to user admin](https://helpx.adobe.com/useradmin) and search for the system user "data" and give the read permissions on the following node by tabbing to the permissions tab
+To give the permissions [login to user admin](https://helpx.adobe.com/useradmin) and search for the system user "data" and give the read permissions on the following node by tabbing to the permissions tab.

     * /content/dam/formsanddocuments